 In 2015, Groton-Dunstable Regional School District created a custom digital portfolio system, managed at the district level, for every student.
-A digital portfolio empowers students to create, reflect and have open dialogue with classmates and teachers about themselves as learners.
+A digital portfolio empowers students to create, reflect and have an open dialogue with classmates and teachers about themselves as learners.
 Writing and creating for an audience, outside the classroom, is a game changer and a digital portfolio provides a single, organized space for this opportunity!
-With the use of WordPress and a Google Apps for Education account, the setup, maintenance and support our digital portfolio system is device agnostic and a great use of our existing technology.
+With the use of WordPress and a Google (“G Suite”) account, the setup, maintenance and support our digital portfolio system is device agnostic and great use of our existing technology.

 The process of publishing work to a digital portfolio prepares students to become strong digital citizens with control over their learning and digital footprint.
 A digital portfolio is capable of providing a secure-space for critique and showing understanding of our strong curriculum during their entire academic career.
 Their digital portfolio will become more than just an online folder of random files and will instead strive to reach a wide audience and receive thoughtful commentary.
 The idea of reaching a wider audience, beyond the classroom, is exactly what the Massachusetts Curriculum Frameworks is looking for!

 With digital opportunities available every day, kindergartners can publish and share with an audience outside of their classroom.
 Of course for younger students, there is a need for deeper support and scaffolding in the creation and showcasing of their work.
 However, as students mature through middle school and beyond, teachers should play more of a supportive, facilitator role, while the student supplies their energy and passions.

 How do digital portfolios fit in with existing standards?